Genizah Guidelines

 Hillside is honored to provide our local community with a Genizah for burial of Shemot, which may include Torah books, Bibles, scrolls, benchers, Torah mantles/sashes, and any items that may have been in direct contact with a Torah scroll.
 Maintaining a Genizah is a responsibility that Hillside takes great pride in, and we ask that those in our community respect the sacredness of the objects intended for burial by refraining from donating items that do not fall into this sacred category.

-Hillside is unable to accept any materials that have not been properly sorted prior to drop off.
+Hillside is unable to accept any materials that have not been properly sorted (based on the guidelines below) prior to drop off.

 Hillside ACCEPTS the following from individuals or congregations:

-• Hillside’s Genizah donations must be over-used holy books and pamphlets that have G-d’s name written in Hebrew present on the page.
-Torah books and prayer books that are lightly used should be donated to a secondhand Jewish bookstore, NOT the Hillside Genizah.
+- Hillside’s Genizah donations must be over-used holy books and pamphlets that have G-d’s name written in Hebrew present on the page.
+Torah books and prayer books that are lightly used should be donated to a secondhand Jewish bookstore, not a Genizah.

 Genizah Donation Times

-Genizah Donations are accepted Monday through Friday between the hours of 9:00am and 4:00pm.
+Genizah donations are ordinarily accepted Monday through Friday between the hours of 9:00am and 4:00pm.

 Hillside is UNABLE TO ACCEPT the following:

-• Loose-leaf papers (i.e. school work, homework, tests, etc.) that have G-d’s name written in Hebrew are NOT accepted at this time.
+- Loose-leaf papers (i.e. school work, homework, tests, etc.) that have G-d’s name written in Hebrew are not acceptable donations..

-Please do not put anything in plastic, as it is not biodegradable.
+Please do not place any of the acceptable donations in plastic, as it is not biodegradable.

 Respecting the Sacred Genizah: Guidelines for Appropriate Genizah Contributions